Close Menu

 PHYSICAL LIMITATIONS FROM SPINAL STENOSIS

-If you have spinal stenosis, then there are certain physical limits that may keep your from working.
-However, it is important that your treating medical sources document your physical limits in your medical record.
+If you have spinal stenosis, then there are certain physical limits that may keep you from working.
+However, it is important that your treating sources document your limits in your medical record.
 These physical limits include:

 • Being unable to walk for more than one block without needing to take a break

-• Needing to use a two canes or a walker in order to walk
+• Needing to use a two canes or a walker to walk

 • Not being able to bend over or stoop down